Inside the National Center for Mental Health: How to Get Free Mental Help in the Philippines

 Challenges in Accessing Mental Health Services

 While the Philippines has made strides in recognizing the importance of mental health, accessing adequate services remains a significant challenge.
-This section will delve into the key obstacles hindering Filipinos’ access to mental healthcare:
+This section will look into the key obstacles hindering Filipinos’ access to mental healthcare:

 1. Scarcity of Mental Health Professionals: